Blackprint/Blackprint/README.md

   - [ ] Select and move multiple nodes at once
     - [ ] Add feature to put nodes into a group
   - [ ] Clicked nodes should be moved on front of the other nodes (z-index)
+  - [ ] Automatically put cable on suitable port when it's dropped on top of a node
+  - [ ] Add feature to hide some unused port on a node
 - [ ] Blackprint Editor ([repository](https://github.com/Blackprint/blackprint.github.io))
   - [x] [Demo](https://blackprint.github.io)
   - [x] Basic nodes editor